English Baroque Choir

 President: Dame Emma Kirkby, Vice-Presidents: Leon Lovett, Neil Mackie CBE, Carl Rütti

 The English Baroque Choir was formed in 1978 and has become one of London’s finest amateur choirs, developing a reputation for musicality, imaginative programming and choral enthusiasm.
 As its name suggests, the choir’s spiritual home is in the rich music of the Baroque period, with large-scale works by Bach, Handel and Monteverdi regularly appearing in its programmes.
-However it is equally at ease with repertoire from the 15th century right through to the present day.
+However, it is equally at ease with repertoire from the 15th century right through to the present day – commissioning and giving the world premiere of Psalm-Cantata by John McCabe CBE in 2013 – and frequently presents smaller-scale concerts with keyboard, harp, brass or completely a cappella.

-The choir regularly performs in St John’s Smith Square, St Martin-in-the-Fields and other premier London venues, receiving plaudits for its professionalism and energy: “A performance by the English Baroque Choir and Jeremy Jackman will be always executed with a magical combination of passion and precision.”
+The choir performs regularly in St John’s Smith Square, St Martin-in- the-Fields and other premier London venues, receiving plaudits for its professionalism and energy: “A performance by the English Baroque Choir and Jeremy Jackman will be always executed with a magical combination of passion and precision.”
+In March 2018 EBC celebrated its 40th anniversary with Bach’s great Mass in B Minor.

 Jeremy Jackman’s wide experience of singing, as soloist, in select groups like the Tallis Scholars and The Sixteen, and during his decade with The King’s Singers, informs his work as a conductor.
 A musician for singers, he is one of Britain’s finest and most versatile choral directors, and, besides the EBC, directs other choirs including OSJ Voices and The Cecilian Singers in Leicester.